harness/developer-hub/docs/platform/delegates/manage-delegates/auto-scale-using-replicas.md

 ## Enable the dynamic threshold for delegate resources

-You can set the delegate to reject new tasks if x% of memory is being consumed.
+You can set the delegate to reject new tasks if x% of memory/CPU is being consumed.
 You can then spin up new delegates when resources are above the threshold.
 For more information, go to [Configure delegate resource threshold](/docs/platform/delegates/manage-delegates/delegate-metrics/#configure-delegate-resource-threshold).

 ## Configure Harness Delegate autoscaling using replicas for Helm chart deployments